Northern storm petrel: Morphology and flight

 Northern storm petrels are the smallest of all the seabirds, ranging in size from 13 to 25 cm in length.
 The Hydrobatidae have longer wings than the austral storm petrels, forked or wedge-shaped tails, and shorter legs.
 The legs of all storm petrels are proportionally longer than those of other Procellariiformes, but they are very weak and unable to support the bird's weight for more than a few steps.

 All but two of the Hydrobatidae are mostly dark in colour with varying amounts of white on the rump.
 Two species have different plumage entirely, the ringed storm petrel, which has white undersides and facial markings, and the fork-tailed storm petrel, which has pale grey plumage.
 This is a notoriously difficult group to identify at sea.
-Onley and Scofield (2007) state that much published information is incorrect, and that photographs in the major seabird books and websites are frequently incorrectly ascribed as to species.
-They also consider that several national bird lists include species that have been incorrectly identified or have been accepted on inadequate evidence.
+Onley and Scofield (2007) state that much published information is incorrect, and that photographs in the major seabird books and websites are frequently incorrectly ascribe species.
+The same researchers also state that several national bird lists include species that have been incorrectly identified or have been accepted on inadequate evidence.